Sakhee89/sakhee-server/README.md

 ## Setup

-To clone the repo use git clone https://github.com/Sakhee89/sakhee-server Next install the below dependencies and devDependencies:
+To clone the repo use git clone https://github.com/Sakhee89/sakhee-server Next install the below dependencies and devDependencies by using the command npm install:

 "devDependencies": {
 "husky": "^8.0.2",